yannikmadeheim-del/pyFBS-nonlinear/docs/examples/07_coupling.rst

 Coupling
 ########

-With the pyFBS coupling and also decoupling of different substructers can be performed in relatively simple manner.
-In this example a numerical example is used to demonstrate a basic coupling example with a virtual point transformation at the interface.
+The frequency-based substructure coupling is embedded in `pyFBS`.
+In particular, the admittance-based dual formulation named Lagrange-Multiplier Frequency-Based Substructuring (LM-FBS) is implemented.
+In the following, a basic coupling of two numerically-generated substructures is presented.
+The virtual point transformation is applied to impose collocated matching DoFs at the interface.
 This can also be performed analogously with experimentally acquired data.

 .. note::